• Home

 Why You May Believe the Lie:

 Touting budget surpluses, Blakeman has called for ending NIFA’s oversight of the County’s finances.
+In early April 2026, Blakeman said the County is “more financially stable than ever.”

 The Truth:

-NIFA had to force Blakeman to comply with Generally Accepted Accounting Principles (GAAP) when he proposed his illegal $4.2 billion budget for 2025, riddled with serious risks.
 NIFA was created to address Nassau’s fiscal mismanagement largely due to increasing tax assessment appeals in the 1990s when the County nearly went bankrupt.
 That problem remains today even though Blakeman promised to fix the County’s broken assessment system.

 Action You Can Take: